Beyond Single-Channel: Multichannel Signal Imaging for PPG-to-ECG Reconstruction with Vision Transformers: Experiments

 \subsection{Experimental Results}

 We evaluated 30 record pairs from each dataset: BIDMC and CapnoBase, using a leave-one-out validation strategy, where one record served as the test set and the remaining were used for training.
 Because our evaluation metrics, including QRS area error, PR interval error, RT interval error, and RT amplitude difference, depend on peak-detection algorithms, and small waveforms (such as P waves) are particularly susceptible to noise, we selected 30 relatively low-noise recordings from each dataset to ensure reliable measurement accuracy.
-We used the state-of-the-art 1D convolutional model, CLEP-GAN \cite{Li2025underreview}, as our baseline.
+As a baseline, we employed the state-of-the-art 1D convolutional model CLEP-GAN \cite{Li2025underreview}, chosen for its superior performance compared to other advanced models.
 Table \ref{tab:leave_one_out} summarizes the average performance on both datasets.
 All test results for our proposed method were based on the single-channel output structure shown in Figure \ref{fig:architecture}.

 The results in Table \ref{tab:leave_one_out} demonstrate that our method achieves significantly lower PRD values compared to CLEP-GAN, with reductions of approximately 29\% and 18\% on the BIDMC and CapnoBase datasets, respectively.
 The RMSE is also notably reduced, by approximately 15\% and 10\% on the two datasets.
 In addition, our method consistently outperforms CLEP-GAN across all other evaluation metrics for both datasets, except for a slightly higher relative error in QRS area (\(\text{RE}_{\text{QRS}}\)) on the CapnoBase dataset.
 The standard deviation values (shown in parentheses) further indicate that our method exhibits greater stability than CLEP-GAN.
 Figures \ref{fig:plot_bidmc_rmse_prd} and \ref{fig:plot_capno_rmse_prd} present scatter plots of RMSE and PRD for individual records on the BIDMC and CapnoBase datasets, respectively.
 These plots reveal a consistent trend in which our method outperforms CLEP-GAN across the majority of cases.